knaxilla/SVG-Logo/README.md

 ## Description

 This application allows you to create a logo in the command-line.
-Using node and inquirer, it then prompts you with five questions that pertain to the shape, color and three letters you want displayed in your logo.
+Using node and inquirer, it then prompts you with four questions that pertain to the shape, color and three letters you want displayed on your logo.
 After answering the questions, a logo is created and you are able to view it in the logo.svg file.

 ## Installation